SevenSamuraiWeb/price-tracker/README.md

 ## Limitations 🌐🔧⭐

-- Amazon may block scraping attempts, especially if CAPTCHAs are encountered frequently.
+- Flipkart may block scraping attempts, especially if huge number of requests are sent.
 - Requires a Gmail account for email alerts.
 - Only monitors prices for a single product at a time.